 Ok, I’m cheating.
-John Pennekamp is about 2 hours north of Key West — but you MUST make a stop here going in or coming out of Key West!
+John Pennekamp is about 2 hours north of Key West — but you MUST make a stop here going in or coming out of South Florida!
 On hiatus as they recovered from Hurricane Irma, it is back in full swing now.

 Established in 1963, John Pennekamp was the first undersea park in the US, covering about 178 nautical square miles of coral reefs, seagrass beds and mangrove swamps.